Ricardo Montero Duque

 Ricardo Miguel Montero Duque (born July 4, 1925) is a Cuban exile who was a military battalion commander in the invading forces of Brigade 2506 during the Bay of Pigs Invasion of Cuba in April 1961.

 Biography

 Montero Duque was born in Matanzas, Cuba.
 In 1950, he graduated from the Military Academy of the Cuban Army with the rank of Second Lieutenant, eventually assuming the rank of Major.
 His military career can be traced to battles against the guerrilla forces of Fidel Castro.
-In 1956, Major Duque was instrumental in leading the Cuban Army during the regime of Fulgencio Batista against Castro and his rebel forces in the mountains of the Sierra Maestra in Oriente Province.
+In 1956, Major Duque was instrumental in leading the Cuban Army during the regime of Fulgencio Batista against Castro and his rebel forces in the mountains and forests of the Sierra Maestra in Oriente Province.
 After the Cuban Revolution of January 1, 1959, Duque was wanted by the revolutionary courts, accused of having committed human rights abuses against the civilian population during his service in Oriente.
 He fled Cuba, assisted by Pepe San Román.